Chris Godwin: 2023 season

 In Week 4 of the 2023 season, Godwin had eight receptions for 114 yards in the victory over the Saints.
 In Week 15 against the Packers, he had ten receptions for 155 yards in the win.
 In the 2023 season, he had 83 receptions for 1,024 yards and two touchdowns.
 He started all 17 games.

 In the Wild Card Round of the playoffs, Godwin had a receiving touchdown in the win over the Eagles.

 2024 season

 In Week 6 of the 2024 season, against the Saints, Godwin had 11 receptions for 125 yards and two touchdowns in the 51–27 win.
 In Week 7 against the Baltimore Ravens, Godwin had suffered a left ankle injury late in the 4th quarter, requiring him to be carted off the field.
 The injury was later confirmed to be an ankle dislocation.
 Godwin underwent surgery, which caused him to miss the remainder of the season.
 He finished the 2024 season with 50 receptions for 576 yards and five touchdowns in seven games.

 2025 season

 On March 11, 2025, Godwin signed a three-year, $66 million extension with the Buccaneers.
 On June 12, 2025, Godwin announced his intention to change the name on the back of his jersey to "Godwin Jr." to honor his late father.
+He finished the 2025 season with 33 receptions for 360 yard and two touchdowns.